NEW! We launched a new tiny security key called Somu, it's live on Crowd Supply and you can pre-order it now!

 Check out solokeys.com, for options on where to buy Solo.
 Solo Hacker can be converted to a secure version, but normal Solo cannot be converted to a Hacker version.

 If you have a Solo for Hacker, here's how you can load your own code on it.
 You can find more details, including how to permanently lock it, in our documentation.
-We only support Python3.
+We support Python3.

 git clone --recurse-submodules https://github.com/solokeys/solo cd solo cd targets/stm32l432 make cbor make build-hacker cd ../.. make venv source venv/bin/activate solo program aux enter-bootloader solo program bootloader targets/stm32l432/solo.hex